atsaloli/cicd/PITCHME.md

 ---

-If your Git project is private, you can make it Public so Jenkins can access it:
+If your GitLab project is private, you can make it Public so Jenkins can access it:

 Settings -> General -> Permission -> Expand -> Project Visibility -> Public